nithyaa05/project1-s24-nithyaa/README.md

 ### Dynamic data and `useEffect`

-We are no longer using static data!
-Instead, we are calling this URL: "TBD".
+For this project, we are calling this URL: "TBD".
 You can get the filtered trains for each line using this link by adding "TBD"; for example, to get the trains from the gold line, call "TBD".

 To get data for stations, you can use "TBD"; for example, to get the stations from the gold line, you can call "TBD"